xxdoc/DialogModule/README.md

 regsvr32 /u "C:\Path\To\DialogModule.dll"

-After installing the DLL, you must not move it to a new location, to avoid messing up its installation.
+After installing the DLL, you must not move it to a new location, to ensure the file stays installed.

 ----------------------------------------------------------------------------------------------------------------------------